SarahcEmm/Climb-Mental-Health/README.md

 BUGS
 I struggled with my submit button on the footer and could not get it to move o the correct position.
 I am oping that I will have time to go back and fix this bug, however I wish to debug it afterwards as although it isn't working as much as i would have liked it is functional.

+The page was shifting to the right and part of the content was not showing, I remedied this by changing the rem value in the container.

+NO other bugs were reported.